Jepria/jfront-ui/CONTRIBUTING.md

 ## License

-By contributing your code to the chakra-ui GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the jfront-components GitHub repository, you agree to license your contribution under the Apache 2.0 license.